Acrobat (roller coaster)

 Acrobat (アクロバット) is a flying roller coaster built by Swiss ride manufacturers Bolliger & Mabillard (B&M), located at Nagashima Spa Land in Kuwana, Mie Prefecture, Japan.
 The coaster debuted on 18 July 2015.

 The 1021 m long track is 43 m tall and features four inversions: a pretzel loop, two inline twists, and a corkscrew.
 The ride is a clone of another of B&M’s flying coasters, Manta, located at SeaWorld Orlando in Florida.

+Ride experience

+Riders start by being tilted up into the flying position, before departing the station and making a slight left- or right-hand turn onto the hill, due to the dual-station design.
+After ascending the lift, the train goes through a slight right-hand drop into the pretzel loop.
+After the pretzel loop, you do a slight left-hand drop and an inline twist into a right-hand drop.
+After the drop, the train goes through a zero-g roll and into the midcourse brake run.
+After the midcourse, the train goes through a right turn and a drop towards a pond, with fountains going off as it skims the pond.
+After, the train goes into a final right-hand turn into an inline twist, into a left turn, and into the brakes.